dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Black Screen on MacBookPro11,3 in macOS Monterey

-Due to Apple dropping NVIDIA Kepler support in macOS Monterey, [MacBookPro11,3's GMUX has difficulties switching back to the iGPU to display macOS correctly.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) To work-around this issue, boot the MacBookPro11,3 in Safe Mode and once macOS is installed, run OCLP's Post Installation Root Patches to enable GPU Acceleration for the NVIDIA dGPU.
+Due to Apple dropping NVIDIA Kepler support in macOS Monterey, [MacBookPro11,3's GMUX has difficulties switching back to the iGPU to display macOS correctly.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) To work-around this issue, boot the MacBookPro11,3 in Safe Mode and once macOS is installed, run OCLP's Post Install Root Patches to enable GPU Acceleration for the NVIDIA dGPU.

 * Safe Mode can be started by holding `Shift` + `Enter` when selecting macOS Monterey in OCLP's Boot Menu.

 ## No DisplayPort Output on Mac Pros with NVIDIA Kepler

 If you're having trouble with DisplayPort output on Mac Pros, try enabling Minimal Spoofing in Settings -> SMBIOS Settings and rebuild/install OpenCore.
-This will trick macOS drivers into thinking you have a newer MacPro7,1 and reslolve the issue.
+This will trick macOS drivers into thinking you have a newer MacPro7,1 and resolve the issue.

 ![](../images/OCLP-GUI-SMBIOS-Minimal.png)